SmartBear/readyapi4j/modules/groovy-dsl/Rest-Request.md

  ## Setting parameters and request headers

-Swagger Assert4J supports four different kinds of REST parameters, which can all be set inside a configuration block:
+ReadyAPI4j supports four different kinds of REST parameters, which can all be set inside a configuration block:
 * query parameters, set in the query string
 * path parameters, set in the resource path
 * matrix parameters, appended after the resource path proper